Photos © 2009 Danelle Frisbie

 Whether you nurse for a day or for several years, the decision to nurse your child is one you need never regret.
 And whenever weaning takes place, remember that it is a big step for both of you.
 If you choose to wean before your child is ready, be sure to do it gradually, and with love.

-"got breastmilk?" and breastfeeding onesies and tshirts available here
+Got breastmilk? and other breastfeeding onesies and tshirts available at Made By Momma

 1.)
 Facts for Life: A Communication Challenge, published by UNICEF, WHO, and UNESCO, 1989